-How to protect yourself from skin cancer in just 10 minutes

-When it comes to skin cancer, early detection is crucial.
-That's why the Skin Cancer Foundation has launched an initiative called Destination: Healthy Skin, where its RV will make 50 stops in 17 states offering free screenings from dermatologists.
-The first stop?
-The TODAY show!
-Dr. Elizabeth Hale did a quick skin scan on Matt Lauer.
+Think you’re a sunscreen pro?
+You’re probably missing this spot

+So what can you do to prevent it, aside from being diligent about wearing sunscreen?
+Do a skin check with a friend, or schedule an annual skin scan with your dermatologist.

-"It takes about 10 minutes," said Dr. Hale.
+"It takes about 10 minutes," said Dr. Elizabeth Hale, a board-certified dermatologist in New York City.
 "We recommend all adults 18 and over get a check once a year.
 If you have specific risk factors like a family history of skin cancer, a lot of moles, a history of indoor tanning — you should get checked twice a year."

-See Matt Lauer get a skin cancer check (you should get one too)Play Video - 2:38

-See Matt Lauer get a skin cancer check (you should get one too)Play Video - 2:38

 Before you start examining your skin for suspicious moles from top to bottom, strip down to your birthday suit and stand in front a mirror under strong light.
 Start with the scalp, parting the hair to check the skin and work your way down, using the hand mirror for places you can’t see up close.